Our Aim

 - The Great Britain Sasakawa Foundation Translation Prize

 We are excited to announce a partnership with the Society of Authors for a new prize for translations into English of Japanese-language literature.
-Winners of the Great Britain Sasakawa Foundation Translation Prize will receive £3,000, with the first prize to be announced in February 2024.
+The shortlist 2024 has been announced on 2nd December 2024.
+Winners of the Great Britain Sasakawa Foundation Translation Prize will receive £3,000, with the first prize to be announced on 12th February 2025.
+The next deadline for submissions will be 31st March 2025.
 More information here.

 - GBSF and SDGs